 The following information can be found on most Crown Oaks form guides and will help you make smarter choices when betting on this great race.

 Barrier: The barrier is the starting position of your selection and is usually found in brackets behind the horse name.
 The further from the inside rail that the barrier is, the harder it will be for the horse starting from their to get to the head of the pack.
-It’s less important in long races like the Crown Oaks, but the furthest barriers rarely produce winners.
+It’s less important in long races like the Crown Oaks and recent winners from a wide Crown Oaks barrier draw include Kirramosa (10 of 10 in 2013) and Dear Demi (12 of 15 in 2012).

 The form is given in numbers from 0-9.
 1 to 9 indicates the horse’s finishing position, with 0 meaning the horse finished worse than 9th place.
 Other symbols may also be seen (‘x’ means the horse had a break, for instance) but the detailed horse entries on the best online betting sites mean you may as well read the full race report rather than struggle to interpret the symbols in the form.